lorensen/VTKExamples/src/Java/GeometricObjects/TextActor.md

+### Description

-Java Program to Demostrate the use of vtkTextActor.
+Java Program to demonstrate the use of vtkTextActor.
 TextActor can be set with properties such as FontSize, FontFamily, DisplayPosition and so on.

-Author: Bharatesh Chakravarthi
-Affiliation: VE Lab, Chung Ang University, Seoul, South Korea.